tloeber/MLOps-best-practices/best-practices/MLOps/datascience-engineering_handoff/readme.md

 ## Conflicting best practices in data science and ML

 - Starting point: Need to acknowledge this dilemma:
-  - unique needs of both sides (previous slide)
+  - unique *needs* of both sides (as we just discussed)
-  - unique talents of both sides (division of labor)
+  - unique *talents* of both sides (division of labor)
 - Next step: Codify best practices / quality standards separately for each side.
-- Keep in mind: How to structure incentives
+- ~~Keep in mind: How to structure incentives~~

 ### Data science vs engineering

-- Difference from engineering:
+- How data science *differs* from engineering:
   - explorative and iterative -> notebook workflow
   - Higher importance of domain expertise
     - Do these data make sense?
     - What way of computing this feature makes the most sense from a domain perspective?
-- How data science supplements engineering:
+- How data science *supplements* engineering:
-  - Exploring the data by someone with domain expertise can:
+  - Exploration of the data by someone with domain expertise can:
     - surface problems
     - create new ideas
-  - Any resulting changes should be addressed:
+  - But any changes resulting from these insights should be addressed:
-    - using production-grade fixes rather than hacks (implemented by engineers, based on insights from data scientists)
+    - using *production-grade* fixes rather than hacks (implemented by engineers, based on insights from data scientists)
-    - at the source (rather than each data scientist reinventing the wheel by performing the same data cleaning downstream)
+    - at the *source* (rather than each data scientist reinventing the wheel by performing the same data cleaning downstream)

 ## Why not all engineering best practices apply to data science

-- Applying a specific engineering best practice on data science productivity can be:
+- Applying a specific engineering best practice in data science can be:
   - Counterproductive: specific needs of the data science process
   - Productive - but there may be hurdles to adoption:
     - adoption cost (can we lower it sufficiently?)